ppeigne/algorithmic_meditations/_posts/2022-08-31-in-context-learning.md

 - New:  No. The entities are completely new to the model.
 For instance, the model trained on Shakespeare’s poems gets fed in Korean characters sequences to complete.

-The gist of this approach is that asking the model to adapt to completely new tokens (i.e. new entities) from its training data distribution implies that it cannot rely on what it has learned before to perform the task.
-This task can then be considered “new” for the model.

 Example from Chan et al. (2022):
 The model is trained to map images to labels (hand-written letters with a corresponding numerical label).
 Then the model is asked to predict the label of images unseen during the training (but given in the context).